 Next.js comes with TypeScript already integrated, meaning everything is set up and ready to go by default.
 With TypeScript, we’ve been able to create web applications more efficiently by leveraging its powerful debugging capabilities.
 In turn, this also results in apps that work better and run smoother.

-Next.js does a fantastic job at optimising images to achieve snappy performance and help your site pass Google’s core web vitals.
+Next.js can help with web vitals as it does a fantastic job at optimising images to achieve snappy performance and enable your site to pass Google’s core web vitals.
 The Next.js docs list the optimizations built into their image functionality:

 Improved Performance: Always serve correctly sized image for each device, using modern image formats